Born in Northampton in 1961 Adrian began an early interest in photography as a schoolboy.

 Nerja, Spain 1983.

 "As an artist, my approach to picture making with photography has always been from a fine art creative viewpoint.
 I had no real formal training in photography but came to it through the traditional art school fine art painting route followed by a Manpower Services funded job as a documentary photographer.
+(A government job creation scheme to get the unemployed off the dole queues.)

 Fine-art photography can be described in many ways.
 For what definitions are worth, The Royal Photographic Society defines it thus: